 With over 200,000 visitors to Chiang Mai for Yi Peng each year it would seem highly unlikely an outright ban will take place in 2015.
 Other parts of Thailand, Bangkok in particular, might well see a curb in unregistered lantern releases along with fireworks.

-There's a strong likelyhood the 2016 mass sky lantern release will not go ahead due to the death of Thailands King Bhumibol.
-That doesn't mean there won't be smaller individual releases.
+There's a strong likelihood the 2017 mass sky lantern release will go ahead though nothing will be confirmed until the month before.
+That doesn't mean there won't be smaller individual releases in either case.
 There may also be a "new" release on December 31st.

 Although you can see lanterns being launched all over the city the following places on this map of Chiang Mai will show you the more popular locations.

 Warning: Many countries around the world would not allow Yi Peng's lighting of lanterns in its current form due to fire regulations.
 Please take care when lighting a lantern and also of those around you.

 The primary reason to light a lantern is to offer respect to Buddha.
 Secondary reasons include the idea of letting go of bad things.

 Lighting a lantern safely usually involves two or more people.